JayaAnim/kdbe/README.md

 # Release notes, starting at v9

+- `v22`:
+  - Fixes some issues with the defualt auth settings.
+Adds a mechanism for WP debug users so that all developers don't need to authenticate through WP.
 - `v21`:
   - Fixes a bug with user models being defined in django.settings.
 - `v20`: